NiallMcguire/NiallMcGuire.github.io/_publications/2015-10-01-paper-title-number-4.md

 NLP to capture the semantics of textual input.
 To study our proposed approach, we develop CREATOR, synthetiC neuRolinguistic EEG dAta generaTOR, which leverages Generative Adversarial Networks (GANs) conditioned on text input to produce synthetic EEG samples for data augmentation.
-We investigated the effec- tiveness of SENSE on three popular EEG-Text paired NLP tasks i.e. Named Entity Recognition, Sentiment Classification, and EEG-To-Text decoding.
+We investigated the effectiveness of CREATOR on three popular EEG-Text paired NLP tasks i.e. Named Entity
+Recognition, Sentiment Classification, and EEG-To-Text decoding.
 Our findings demonstrate that the synthetic EEG samples generated via CREATOR resulted in a statistically significant increase in the overall performance of each task by 6.6%,